Geo-Social Group Queries with Minimum Acquaintance Constraint: GSGQ Processing

 Recall the example in Fig.~\ref{fig:gsgknp}.
 When applying Algorithm~\ref{alg:pqknn} to process $Q_{gs}=(v_1, r3NN, 2)$, the access order of the users is $v_2$, $v_6$, $v_5$, $v_3$, $v_4$, $v_9$ and $v_7$.
 The result can be obtained by accessing the first $3$ users.
-During this procedure, $5$ index nodes, i.e., $root$, $A$, $B$, $a$ and $c$, and $3$ users are accessed and processed.
 In contrast, the baseline algorithm based on R-tree accesses the users in the order of $v_2$, $v_3$, $v_6$, $v_5$, $v_4$, $v_8$, $v_9$, and $v_7$.
-Then, $6$ index nodes and $4$ users are accessed and processed.
+Then, $4$ users are accessed and processed.
 Obviously, by reorganizing the access order of entries, Algorithm~\ref{alg:pqknn} processes $GSGQ_{rknn}$ more efficiently.